Severson-Group/eMach/docs/source/toy_example.rst

 Analytical Machine Design Example
 #################################

 This is example is constructed to demonstrate how the ``mach_eval`` module can be used to evaluate multiple criteria of a complicated design problem.
 To simplify the coding required in this example, analytical scripts are used to evaluate the performance of a representative electrical machine.
-These scripts are used to create a non-convex optimization problem for the framework to solve and are not representative of actual physics.
+These scripts are used to create a non-convex optimization problem for the framework to solve.
+The equations presented here are not representative of actual physics in a machine.

 The following objectives are assumed for this optimization: